ensenso/ros_driver/README.md

 ## Remarks
  * For using this package, you need to have the [Ensenso SDK](https://www.ensenso.com/support/sdk-download) installed.
+ * Ensenso S- and XR-Series cameras require at least version 1.7.0.
  * Version 1.7.0 and newer requires at least Ensenso SDK 3.0.
  * Version 1.6.3 and older requires at least Ensenso SDK 2.0.
 Older versions are not supported.
  * All inputs and outputs of this package are in meters and seconds, as the convention for ROS requires.
 This is different from the !NxLib, which uses millimeters and milliseconds.